scottjbarr/sqsmv/README.md

 # sqsmv

 Keep moving messages between a list of two SQS queues.
+It runs as a daemon or worker process which keeps moving messages.

 ## Installation